anetteee/ratattack/README.md

 </pre>

 ### Android folder
 The android folder contains the files AndroidinterfaceClass and androidLauncher wich contains logic for connecting to the realtime firebase database.
-The android folder also contains the assets folder, which contains images used in the design of the application.
+The same folder also contains the assets folder, with images used in the design of the application.

 ### Core folder
 <pre>